wjgilmore/dreamfactory-book/docs/salesforce.md

 sidebar: auto
 ---

 # Chapter 13.
-Building Salesforce Applications with DreamFactory
+Integrating Salesforce Data Using DreamFactory

 [Salesforce](https://www.salesforce.com/) is the de facto standard CRM solution used by companies large and small to manage customer information and interactions.
 Although many competing solutions exist, Salesforce's dominance is made clear in the company's [2019 annual report](https://s23.q4cdn.com/574569502/files/doc_financials/2019/Salesforce-FY-2019-Annual-Report.pdf) in which it states 95% of the Fortune 100 run at least one application from the company's suite of solutions.